frossm/rpncalc/mdbook/src/Chapters/HighLevelUsage.md

 For example, you could enter `2 [ENTER]` it would be in the `line1` position and would be on the top of the stack.
 If you then enter `3 [ENTER]` the `2` would move up go `line2` and the `3` would then be on `line1` and be on the top of the stack.
 You can then enter in an operand, such as `+` to perform the action on the items opn the top of the stack.
 To continue our example, pressing `+ [ENTER]` would take the top two items off of the stack, add them, and put the result back on top of the stack (`line1`).

-I'll go into a bit more detail below on using stacks, but it's fairly easy and intutive.
+I'll go into a bit more detail below on using stacks, but it's fairly easy and intuitive.
 Once you get the hang of it, you'll regret having to use a standard calculator in the future.

 #### Why is the stack "upside down?"

 One question I get with RPNCalc is why is the top of the stack on the bottom?
-The reason is that it's simply more intutitive.
+The reason is that it's simply more intuitive.
 The command line is on the bottom.
 You are usually dealing with the top of the stack so having `line1` directly above makes sense.
 Also, for some operations, the order is important (think subtraction or division).
 Having `line1` "underneath" `line2` is easy to understand as that's how we learned to do subtraction.  `line1` is subtracted from `line2`.

 ### Decimals & Fractions